 Global Health, Global Access is Cordaid’s lobby and advocacy programme to increase Official Development Assistance for health care.

 Since 2017, the programme has been deploying powerful advocacy efforts to influence and increase the Dutch contribution to strengthening health systems in low-income countries.
 The programme is funded by the Bill & Melinda Gates Foundation.

-As the world is recovering and learning from the COVID-19 pandemic, strong health systems, everywhere, have proven to be crucial for a functioning global society.
+Strong health systems, everywhere, have proven to be crucial for a functioning global society.
 That is why Cordaid is an advocate for a global approach to health.
 This is what we call Universal Health Coverage.

 The role of the Netherlands in global health

 The COVID-19 pandemic has made it blatantly clear that threats to our health have a global impact.
 The development sector and the donor community need to focus on improving health systems in low-income countries.
 Investing in health care in these countries will contribute to improving the health situation across the globe.

 The discussion about the role of high-income countries, like the Netherlands, in advancing international development is not new.
 In 2015, the international community committed to the 2030 Agenda for Sustainable Development.
 The agreement includes the goals of Good Health and Well-Being and Gender Equality.

 These Sustainable Development Goals call on governments and organisations to “ensure healthy lives and promote well-being for all at all ages” and to “achieve gender equality and empower all women and girls” by 2030.
 This can be achieved through systematic investments in global health and by making health systems stronger.

 Official Development Assistance